-Residence Halls at Bob Jones University are staffed by a residence hall supervisor and residence hall counselor.
+Residence Halls at Bob Jones University are staffed by a residence hall supervisor and 2 residence hall counselors.
 There are five men's and five women's residence halls for single students.
 Residence hall rooms are fully carpeted and air-conditioned and provide computer connections to the campus network.
 Each room is outfitted with a telephone and built-in furniture (two student desks, two bunk bed units, overhead and hanging closet space, and built-in drawer space).
-Each residence hall also provides a study lounge, and some residence halls are equipped with handicapped access.
-In order to keep the facilities up to date, a refurbishing of a residence hall is completed as necessary each year.
+Each residence hall also provides a study lounge Some residence halls are equipped with handicapped access.
+In order to keep the facilities up to date, each resident hall is refurbished yearly.
 In addition to this major refurbishing, each residence hall is repainted and recarpeted as needed.
 To aid campus security, certain residence hall doors are accessible only by student ID cards, and all outside entrances to the women's residence halls are monitored by video surveillance equipment.